HSOFEUP/431homework/HW6/README.md

 **431 Assignment 6**

 1. Answer Sketch (Rmd and password-protected PDF) and Grading Rubric are now available.
-2. Grades will be posted here as soon as they are available.
+2. Grades are now posted above, as well.

 # A Partial Rubric